 Search

-There is one hype/boring post about AI after the next.
+There are so many (hype/boring) posts about AI coming out every day.
 It’s OK to use it, and everyone does it, but still learn your craft, and try to think.

 The probability that AI will make us unhappy is very high IMO.
 Use it, yes, but not for every task.
 For discovering, creating a historical overview, or creating diagrams (Canva, Figma), but a big no to the writing (or coding).
 Someone needs to add knowledge or new insights; AI cannot train itself.
 So articles, books, and words will be written, and writers will be more in demand as everyone relies on AI, which at some point just plateaus.